Neuronal-Oscillations/group-handbook/docs/data_storage_and_processing/nog_functions.md

 # nog_rfs

 This functions allows the user to interact with the RFS file storage.
-Requires that the RFS credentials file is set up (see `first_steps`).
+Requires that the RFS credentials file is set up (see [initialise](initialise.md)).

 ```bash
 nog_rfs (ls|mkdir|push|pull|rm) REMOTE_FILE [LOCAL_FILE]...